-4. The dollar limit is $1,000 per transaction and $3,000 per month unless otherwise approved by the cardholder's supervisor, vice president, and the Director of Financial Services (contact Financial Services to obtain the appropriate form).
-Temporary exceptions may be granted but require supervisor and Financial Services approval before the purchase is made.
+4. The dollar limit is $2,500 per transaction and $10,000 per month unless otherwise approved by the cardholder's supervisor, vice president, the Director of Financial Services, and the Purchasing Director (contact Financial Services to obtain the appropriate form).
+Temporary exceptions may be granted but require supervisor, Purchasing, and Financial Services approval before the purchase is made.
 Please be aware that trying to pay for one item with two transactions to supersede this limit, referred to as "splitting", is a violation of this policy.

 5. The card must not be used to make personal purchases.